 Completing your annual tax return won’t be counted among life’s most exciting tasks, but it’s necessary all the same.
 For some of us, the process even ends with a nice boost to our bank account in the form of a refund.
-No matter your tax bracket or means of filing, we’ve compiled a few tips to make your experience productive and, perhaps, even enjoyable!
+No matter your tax bracket or means of filing, we’ve compiled a few tips to make your experience easier.

 How should you file?

 Your filing status will help set the course for the rest of your tax journey.
 Whether you are filing as single, married filing jointly, married filing separately, or otherwise, this will determine what your standard deduction is, which credits you may qualify for, and how much you might owe the federal government.
 Some of these selections can make your process very simple, like filing if you’re single or married.
 Others, however, might require a little more due diligence.
 Do your research on each direction before you choose, as each status comes with pros, cons, and requirements.

 Organization is key